metaborg/actions/README.md

-# Workflows
+# CI Workflows and Actions
-This repository contains [reusable GitHub workflows](https://docs.github.com/en/actions/using-workflows/reusing-workflows) for Metaborg/Spoofax repositories.
+This repository contains [reusable GitHub workflows](https://docs.github.com/en/actions/using-workflows/reusing-workflows) and GitHub actions for Metaborg/Spoofax repositories.

+## Reusable Workflows
+This repository contains reusable GitHub workflows.
+The following reusable workflows are available:

-## Gradle Build
+### Gradle Build
 The `gradle-build-matrix.yaml` workflow sets up Java and Gradle and builds the project on the default Matrix of Java and Gradle versions and OS'ses.
-To apply the workflow:
+This shows how to apply the workflow and the default configuration options:

 ```yaml
 ---